advaitrane98/Algo_Interest_Analysis/README.md

 'Median_CR_vs_time': Showcases the trend in Median CR of active CDPs over time

+'ITCR_Analysis': Showcases the effect on ITCR, due to creation of new CDP's

 'iUSD_algo_interest_results': Consists of the final results of the historical simulation of the algo interest mechanism.

 # Run on Your Own Machine.